Andre Ingram: Fourth stint with South Bay (2019–2022)

 After his 10-day contract expired, Ingram returned to South Bay for their final two games of the season.

 Ingram once again returned to South Bay for the 2019–20 season.
 On February 7, 2020, he was removed from the active roster due to a season-ending injury.
 He suffered a right pectoralis tendon tear on January 22 and never fully recovered.

 In October 2020, Ingram was named as the inaugural president of the G League Players Union, known as the Basketball Players Union (BPU).

 On October 23, 2021, Ingram was named to the training camp roster for the South Bay Lakers, returning to the franchise for a fifth stint.

 On December 19, 2021, Ingram was re-elected as President of the NBA G-League's union, following his stint as interim inaugural president.
 On April 10, 2022, he received his second Jason Collier Sportsmanship Award.

+Fifth stint with South Bay (2023)

+On March 8, 2023, Ingram was reacquired by the South Bay Lakers.
+Ingram is considered to be retired but, he has expressed interest in returning to professional basketball.